joelagnel/lkmm-article-2023/index.md

 ```
 READ_ONCE(*x); ->prop WRITE_ONCE(*y, 1);
 ```
-That may appear like a cycle at first that we can just forbid, however it is important to realize that `A ->prop B` and `B ->prop C` does not imply `A ->prop C`.
-Because we have no way of chaining 2 `->prop` relations, we cannot define a chain of `->prop` relations to be acyclic because `->prop` relations may not happen temporally with respect to each other.
+That may appear like a cycle at first that we can should be intuitively forbidden, however it is important to realize that `A ->prop B` and `B ->prop C` does not imply `A ->prop C`.
+Because we have no way of chaining 2 `->prop` relations this way, we cannot define a chain of `->prop` relations to be acyclic because `->prop` relations may not happen temporally in a strict order.

 In plain words, The action "A propagating before B" can happen after the action "B propagating before C".